milankl/LinLogQuantization.jl/README.md

 log_b(√b³) = 1.5
 log_b(b²) = 2
 ```
-such that `q*√b` is always halfway between two representable numbers `q,q2` in
+such that `q*√b` is always halfway between two representable numbers `q, q2` in
 logarithmic space, which will be the threshold for round up or down in the `round`
 function. `q*√b` is not halfway in linear space, which is always at
 `q + (q*b - q)/2`.
 For simplicity we can set `q=1`, and for `b=2` we find that
 ```julia
 √2 = 1.41... != 1.5 = 1 + (2-1)/2
 ```
-Round-to-nearest in log-space therefore rounds the values between 1.41... and 1.5
+Round-to-nearest in log-space therefore rounds also the values between 1.41... and 1.5
 to 2, which will introduce an away-from-zero bias.
 As halfway in log-space is reached
 by multiplication with `√b`, this can be corrected to halfway in linear space
 by adding a constant `c_b` in log-space, such that conversion from halfway in linear
-space, i.e. `1+(b-1)/2` should yield halway in log-space, i.e. 0.5
+space, i.e. `1+(b-1)/2` should yield halfway in log-space, i.e. 0.5
 ```julia
 c_b + log_b(1+(b-1)/2) = 0.5
 ```